euniceyl/p4-autocomplete/README.md

 }
 ```

-There are four methods you will need to implement, stubs of which are provided in the starter code: `initialize`, `topMatches`, and `sizeInBytes` (details below).

-The class should maintain a `HashMap` of _every possible prefix_ (for each term) (up to the number of characters specified by a constant `MAX_PREFIX` that you should set to 10 as shown.
+The class maintains a `HashMap` of _every possible prefix_ (for each term) (up to the number of characters specified by a constant `MAX_PREFIX` that you should set to 10 as shown.
 The key in the map is a prefix/substring.
 The value for each prefix key is a weight-sorted list of `Term` objects that share that prefix.
 The diagram below shows part of such a `HashMap`.
 Three prefixes are shown---the corresponding values are shown as a weight-sorted list of `Term` objects.

 |Prefix|Term Objects|
 | --   |    ----    |